wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hexists](https://redis.io/commands/hexists)

-#### HGet
+#### Retrieving the value of a hash field
-The hGet operation is used to get the value of a hash field.
+The hGet operation retrieves the value of a particular field in a hash stored in a specified key.

 **hGet**
 ```xml